shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-inventory-on-the-microsoft-advertising-exchange.md

 - [Option 2.
 Target specific Microsoft Advertising MSN](target-inventory-on-the-microsoft-advertising-exchange.md#option-2-target-specific-microsoft-advertising-msn-bins)
 - [Option 3.
 Target specific domains for Microsoft Advertising web inventory in Denmark, Sweden, Norway, the Netherlands, Spain, Austria, Switzerland, India and South-East Asia](target-inventory-on-the-microsoft-advertising-exchange.md#option-3-target-specific-domains-for-microsoft-advertising-web-inventory-in-denmark-sweden-norway-the-netherlands-spain-austria-switzerland-india-and-south-east-asia)

-## Option 1.
+### Option 1.
 Target all Microsoft Advertising web inventory

 In the **Inventory Targeting** dialog, under **3rd Party Inventory** \> **Sellers**, search for "Microsoft Advertising Exchange" seller.
 Include the seller **"Microsoft Advertising Exchange (280)"** by clicking on the green checkmark icon.

-## Option 2.
+### Option 2.
 Target specific Microsoft Advertising MSN "bins"

-To target specific Microsoft Advertising bins, follow the steps in **Option 1**, and then click on "Seller: Microsoft Advertising Exchange (280)" to expose a list of bins - named "Content Categories" on the Xandr platform.
+To target specific Microsoft Advertising bins, follow the steps in **Option 1**, and then click on **Seller: Microsoft Advertising Exchange (280)** to expose a list of bins - named "Content Categories" on the Xandr platform.
 You can then either **Include** the specific bins that you want to target or **Exclude** the specific bins that you do not want to target.

 > [!IMPORTANT]
 > For a complete list of MS Ad Exchange bins with descriptions, see [Microsoft Advertising Exchange Inventory](microsoft-advertising-exchange-inventory.md).